lemonbrain-mk/concrete5_documentation_channeling/README.md

 # Concrete5 documentation channeling
 Find a short workflow description to channeling all discussion apps back to the documentation.
+This is just one part out of this [proposal](https://github.com/gondwanasoft/c5-doc-team), which we think should be done as a first step.

 ## Issue
 Normal way of documentation should be after some changing in the github: